-In fact, we do not know of any society that has not been dominated by religious discourse – save for some Western societies the last one hundred years.
+When humans first learnt how to write, the texts they wrote were full of names of different gods and descriptions of rituals.
+In fact, we do not know of any society that has not been dominated by religious discourse – save for some Western societies during the last one hundred years.

-Within the study of religion we explore all the religions of the world, through the ages.
-We examine how the various faiths have originated and evolved and how they have saturated every social sphere: politics and legislation, cooking and clothing, health and piety.
-We analyse in what form religion appears among kings and priests, as well as among commoners.
-We scrutinise how divinities give hope, how devils demand obedience, and how rituals create senses of belonging, at the same time as they construct hierarchies.
+Within the study of religion, we explore all religions of the world, throughout history.
+We study the origin and development of the different religions and how they have permeated every aspect of life: politics, ethics, clothing, and piety.
+We study how religion has been expressed by kings and priests, as well as among commoners.
+We analyse how deities give hope, how devils demand obedience, and how rituals create a sense of belonging while at the same time establishing hierarchies.

-Religion is a distinct form of culture and like all other forms of culture it can and ought to be scholarly studied through the lenses of history, sociology, psychology, and anthropology.
-This is the way it is being done in the study of religion at Linnaeus University.
+Religion is a distinct form of culture and, like all other forms of culture, religion can and should be scholarly studied through the lenses of history and sociology as well as through the lenses of psychology and anthropology.
+This is what we do within the field of study of religion at Linnaeus University.

-The study of religions is undertaken at Linnaeus University with the aim of answering a wide-ranging array of humanistic and social scientific questions through meticulous and knowledgeable empirical studies.
-We value informed and reflexive investigations about how, when and where specific questions are brought to the fore and we constantly strive to create knowledge that is simultaneously critical and constructive.
+The study of religion at Linnaeus University is conducted with the aim to answer a wide range of comprehensive questions relating to the humanities and social sciences through meticulous and well-informed empirical studies.
+We value insightful reflections on how, when and why certain questions are brought to the fore and we strive to create knowledge that is both critical and constructive.
 We distance ourselves from research that uses a certain religious tradition as its starting point and norm.
-We moreover strive to avoid treating religions only as questions of faith by which the study of religious practices, institutions and communities routinely is ignored.
-We hold that it is crucial to understand and accept that interpretations of religions also involve the critical analysis of idealised self-images.
+Moreover, we strive to avoid treating religion only as a question of faith by which the study of religious practices, institutions and communities routinely is ignored.
+We believe that it is crucial to understand and accept that interpretations of religions also involve the critical analysis of idealised self-images.

-Theoretically and methodically, the study of religions at Linnaeus comprises expertise primarily within critical cultural theory, cognitive sciences, ritual studies, hermeneutics, discourse analysis, iconography, and the didactics of religious education.
-Empirically, religious studies researchers at Linnaeus work with Germanic and Celtic religion, New Testament exegesis and contemporary Christianity, Indian religions and book history, contemporary Islam and Muslim interpretive traditions, religion and politics and modern mythology.
-We have affiliated researchers working with religious themes in connection to the history of books and comic books and graphic novels.
-For more specific information, see each respective researcher's personal web page.
+Theoretically and methodically, the study of religion at Linnaeus University comprises expertise primarily within critical cultural theory, cognitive sciences, ritual studies, hermeneutics, discourse analysis, iconography, and the didactics of religious education.
+Empirically, the researchers within the field of subject at Linnaeus University conduct research on Germanic and Celtic religion, New Testament theology and contemporary Christianity, the history of Sikhism, Indian religions, contemporary Islam and Muslim interpretive traditions, as well as religion and politics and modern mythology.
+We have affiliated researchers working with religious themes in connection to the history of books and comic books.

 Johan Adetorp – Religious iconography, Old Norse religion, Celtic religion